ldtteam/MinecoloniesWiki/source/workers/builder.md

 ## Building A Hut/Schematic
 **Before you build *any* building, you need to build the Builder's Hut.
 If the Builder’s Hut isn't built, the Builder cannot build any other building.**
-Buildings are constructed after the hut block/schematic is placed using the Building Tool, and the green check mark clicked.
-If it is a hut, you must right-click on the structure block, click Build Options, and then click Build.
+Buildings are constructed after the hut block/schematic is placed using the Building Tool and the green checkmark clicked.
+If it is a hut, you must right-click on the hut block, click Build Options, and then click Build.
 Only then will a build request be created (indicated in chat).
 An available builder will accept the request (also noted in chat), and head off to clear the land and start building.
-They will stop building if they run out of materials, and will head back to their hut and request more.
+They will stop building if they run out of materials and will then head back to their hut and request more.

 ## Notes
 - The Builder will not start another build assignment until they have finished the current one.